-CEU Malolos programs were also granted candidates status for Hotel and Restaurant, Tourism Management, Pharmacy, Nursing and Dentistry programs.
+Granted candidates status, also by PACUCOA, are the Hotel and Restaurant Management, Tourism Management, Pharmacy, Nursing and Dentistry programs of CEU Malolos.

-CEU Makati programs completed the consultancy visit for Computer Science, Hotel and Restaurant Management, Tourism Management and Business Administration programs.
+The Computer Science, Hotel and Restaurant Managerment, Tourism Management and Business Administration programs of CEU Makati completed the consultancy visit by PACUCOA in preparation for Level 1 accreditation.